netdata/netdata/packaging/installer/UPDATE.md

 -   [macOS](#macos)
 -   [Manual installation from Git](#manual-installation-from-git)

-#### How to determine which install method you used
+## How to determine which install method you used

-First, see [here](https://learn.netdata.cloud/docs/configure/nodes#the-netdata-config-directory) to figure out where your user configuration files for Netdata are.
+First, see our [configuration doc](https://learn.netdata.cloud/docs/configure/nodes#the-netdata-config-directory) to figure out where your Netdata config directory is.
+In most installations, this is `/etc/netdata`.

-Once you have figured this out, look for a file called `.environment` in this directory (you will need to use `ls -a` to see it, as it will not be listed by default by a regular `ls` command).
-If it is not there, you used package manager to install netdata and need to update it through that package manager.
-If the `environment` file is present, check the contents of the file.
-If `IS_NETDATA_STATIC_BINARY` is `"yes"`, then you installed using `kickstart-static64.sh`.
-Otherwise you installed using `kickstart.sh`.
+Look for a file called `.environment` in your Netdata config directory with `ls -a`.

+-   If the `.environment` file _does not_ exist, update with your [package manager](#deb-or-rpm-packages).
+-   If the `.environtment` file _does_ exist, check its contents.
+    -   If `IS_NETDATA_STATIC_BINARY` is `"yes"`, update using the [pre-built static binary](#pre-built-static-binary-for-64-bit-systems-kickstart-static64sh).
+    -   Otherwise, update using the [one-line installer script](#one-line-installer-script-kickstartsh).

 ## One-line installer script (`kickstart.sh`)